ros1ynn/ros1ynn/README.md

 - 👋 Hi, I’m @ros1ynn
 - 👀 I’m interested in cooking 🥘, gardening 🌻 🍋, and hiking 🥾 :)
-- 🌱 Also a mom of two kitties 🐱 🐱
+- 🌱 Also mom of two kitties 🐱 🐱

 <!---
 ros1ynn/ros1ynn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.